ljw980105/iOS-Calculator/README.md

-# iOS Calculator
+# iOS - TestBench
-A basic calculator app coded using swift. - Now it's rather a collection of the apps I've built.
+A testbench for my iOS projects - it's rather a collection of the apps I've built.

 ## Contents
 * Basic Calculator